Kallebe18/Kallebe18/README.md

 ### Hi, I'm Kallebe 👋

 ## I'm a programmer and student 📚
 - 🎯 My goal is to solve problems and help my team
+- 👨‍💻 Working as an intern at the company Gestão.Online
 - 🔨 My current project is an annonymous chat App called GoChat
 - 😃 I like to play chess and videogames.